 In addition, the WSIB has made judgments, aside from those that involve estimates, in the process of applying its accounting policies.
-These judgments can affect the amounts recognized in the unaudited condensed interim consolidated financial statements.
+These judgments can affect the amounts recognized in the consolidated financial statements.

-For more details on the judgment and sources of estimation uncertainty that impact the WSIB, refer to note 2 of the unaudited condensed interim consolidated financial statements.
+For more details on the judgment and sources of estimation uncertainty that impact the WSIB, refer to note 2 of the consolidated financial statements.